ettore9x9/pyplot-sa/README.md

 >
 >We can reject the null hypothesis.

+In this case, we can not use the ttest as before: we need a non-parametric test because the difference between the two samples does not follow a normal distribution.

-To test if the two samples belong to the same population, we can use a non-parametric test: the **U test**.
+To test if the two samples belong to the same population, we can use the **U test**.

 >Null hypothesis: *the two samples of minimum distances are drawn from the same population*
 >